zendesk/racecar/README.md

 If you've ever used Heroku you'll recognize the format – indeed, deploying to Heroku should just work if you add Racecar invocations to your Procfile.

 With Foreman, you can easily run these processes locally by executing `foreman run`; in production you'll want to _export_ to another process management format such as Upstart or Runit. [capistrano-foreman](https://github.com/hyperoslo/capistrano-foreman) allows you to do this with Capistrano.

+#### Running consumers in the background

+While it is recommended that you use a process supervisor to manage the Racecar consumer processes, it is possible to _daemonize_ the Racecar processes themselves if that is more to your liking.
+Note that this support is currently in alpha, as it hasn't been tested extensively in production settings.

+In order to daemonize Racecar, simply pass in `--daemonize` when executing the command:

+    $ bundle exec racecar --daemonize ResizeImagesConsumer

+This will start the consumer process in the background.
+A file containing the process id (the "pidfile") will be created, with the file name being constructed from the consumer class name.
+If you want to specify the name of the pidfile yourself, pass in `--pidfile=some-file.pid`.

+Since the process is daemonized, you need to know the process id (PID) in order to be able to stop it.
+Use the `racecarctl` command to do this:

+    $ bundle exec racecarctl stop --pidfile=some-file.pid

+Again, the recommended approach is to manage the processes using process managers.
+Only do this if you have to.

 ### Handling errors